metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 Required:

 - `api_version` (String) API version of the referent.
-- `for` (Attributes) For specifies the condition to wait for. (see [below for nested schema](#nestedatt--spec--catch--wait--for))
+- `for` (Attributes) WaitFor specifies the condition to wait for. (see [below for nested schema](#nestedatt--spec--catch--wait--for))
 - `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

 Optional:

-- `cluster` (String) Cluster defines the target cluster where the wait operation will be performed (default cluster will be used if not specified).
+- `cluster` (String) Cluster defines the target cluster (default cluster will be used if not specified and/or overridden).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--catch--wait--clusters))
 - `format` (String) Format determines the output format (json or yaml).
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `selector` (String) Selector defines labels selector.
 - `timeout` (String) Timeout for the operation.
-Specifies how long to wait for the condition to be met before timing out.
+Overrides the global timeout set in the Configuration.

 <a id="nestedatt--spec--catch--wait--for"></a>
 ### Nested Schema for `spec.catch.wait.for`